The views expressed by the host on this show, documented to be almost always right 99.5% of the time.

 A single interview with a single Indian glaciologist.

-This is almost like these uh emails that we have now learned used tree rings from one tree in a Siberian forest to show that the hockey stick warming curve was accurate.
+This is almost like these emails that we have now learned used tree rings from one tree in a Siberian forest to show that the hockey stick warming curve was accurate.

 These people are frauds from the get-go.

-Uh there are five glaring errors in the relevant section.
+There are five glaring errors in the relevant section.

-I I frankly couldn't be happier.
+I, frankly, couldn't be happier.

-Back to the phones, Joe Columbus, Ohio.
+Back to the phones, Joe, Columbus, Ohio.

 Thank you for waiting, sir.